oneofthezombies/graphql-ice/README.md

 # GraphQL Ice

-GraphQL Ice is a JavaScript/TypeScript GraphQL server framework designed for
+GraphQL Ice is a JavaScript/TypeScript GraphQL server library designed for
 Edge Functions built on V8 Isolates.

 ## License